bitextor/warc2text/README.md

 }
 ```

-More keys might be added in the future (e.g. the raw HTML is not included now) and you should not expect the order of the keys to stay the same between different versions of warc2text.
+More keys might be added in the future (e.g. the raw HTML is not included in JSONL to stdout now) and you should not expect the order of the keys to stay the same between different versions of warc2text.

 ## Included dependencies
 HTML Tokenizer by [c-smile](https://www.codeproject.com/Articles/14076/Fast-and-Compact-HTML-XML-Scanner-Tokenizer)